ArtalkJS/Artalk/CONTRIBUTING.md

 password: "admin"
 ```

+## Project Structure

+Artalk is a monorepo project, which means all the source code is in the same repository.
+However, the frontend and backend are separated.
+The frontend part is located in `./ui` directory.

+- `bin/` - The compiled binary files.
+This directory is ignored by git.
+- `cmd/` - The source code for the command line tools.
+- `conf/` - The sample configuration files.
+- `docs/` - The documentation site source code.
+- `i18n/` - The translation files.
+- `internal/` - The internal packages.
+- `local/` - The local example site.
+This directory is ignored by git.
+- `public/` - The static files.
+Built frontend files will be copied here.
+- `scripts/` - The scripts for development.
+- `server/` - The source code for the server.
+- `ui/` - The source code for the frontend.

 ## Translation

 Artalk aims to be a multilingual project.
 If you would like to contribute to the translation, here are some tips: